ashutosh7i/Get_Started_in_WebDev/README.md

 This usually takes about 2-4 weeks depending on time you are dedicating to it.
 ( 1/2 / 1 ) hour a day will easily get the job done.

+* Start with HTML.
+* Then do CSS.
+* Then Basics of JavaScript.
+* Make some Projects, then move to a framework.

+(you don't need to pro at everything, but should know everything, or say-

+Jack of all trades, and a Senpai of none😂.

 ## Now the resources to learn:-
 You can use Documentations and videos for this purpose.